T0RNATO/coolbox_extension/README.md

 # CoolBox Extension
-A small Chrome extension to add and change some features of the platform Schoolbox
+A browser extension to add and change some features of the platform Schoolbox